-3 Complex Care
+3. Complex Care

-'Complex Care' includes all services and supports for people who have 'complex needs' relating to but not limited to learning disabilities; autism; mental health; and/or physical disabilities; and require support including social work, health, accommodation, supported living, day care, Technology-Enabled Care and respite.
+'Complex Care' includes all services and supports for people who have 'complex needs' relating to but not limited to learning disabilities; autism; mental health; and/or physical disabilities; and require support including social work, health, accommodation, supported living, day care, Technology Enabled Care and respite.

-The area of service delivery is currently going through significant transformation (started pre-pandemic) and COVID-19 has impacted on progress in a number of areas of this programme.
+The area of service delivery is currently going through significant transformation (started prepandemic) and COVID-19 has impacted on progress in a number of areas of this programme.
 A number of Core and Cluster developments (individual houses for clients grouped together with separate staff accommodation) are being developed across Perth and Kinross.
 Building work ceased during part of the pandemic and projects are now delayed by several months.
-While the first development was to be ready by summer 2021 this is now delayed until December 2021 at the earliest.
+The first development was to be ready summer 2021.
+This is now delayed until December 2021 at the earliest.
 Interim arrangements are in place for the people affected.